-Tallahassee Summers can be hard to handle.
-Just going from the house to the car can result in a sweat soaked shirt, for goodness sake!
+Tallahassee Summers can be tough to handle.
+Just going from the house to the car can result in a sweat-soaked shirt, for goodness sake!
 If you love to garden but can’t take the heat, learning to work with shade is a must.
-Here’s some easy-to-grow plants that offer color in the shade so you can keep the garden going all summer long.
+Here are some easy-to-grow plants that offer color in the shade so you can keep the garden going all summer long.

 Colorful: Of course!
 These plants should have colorful leaves and or flowers that have a huge impact on your landscape.
 I like variegated leaves because that color lasts all year.
 Even though flowers don’t last all year they can have a massive impact while in bloom.

 Thrive in Shade: Gardens in the sun dry out fast in the summer and freeze hard in the winter, but shady gardens are protected from the summer sun and the cold winter winds.
 Plants grown in the shade usually require much less water and protection than those out in the open.

 Compact Growth: Large growing plants are likely to need lots of pruning.
 Pruning plants takes precious time and effort from our busy days.
 Plants with compact growth habits need very little pruning to stay full and pretty.
 If you give your plants enough room when they are planted you might not have to trim them for years.